tungchihwei/EC601-Mood-Detect/README.md

 ### Dec.4
 In order to enable python code access to the gender information in SQL server database, I changed some code in VSP.m, silence_remove.m and csvcombine.m to attach username uploaded by tomcat to the final csv file.
 Then the python may seek the needed information in dataset by csv filename.

+### Dec.7
+Arguments in formants.m adjusted.
+Now an occasionally appeared problem, when operating too many voice pieces in formants.m, was fixed.